Kano-Ark/CMP-DTI/README.md

-# LG-PCNet
+# CMP-DTI

-Here is the code for paper **LG-PCNet: Multichannel Local–Global Collaborate from Molecular Point Clouds for Drug–Target Interaction Prediction**.
+Here is the code for paper **CMP-DTI: Cross-Modal Molecular Point Cloud Fusion for Drug--Target Interaction Prediction**.

 # System Requirements